3IE1/SciComp-2019/Materials/Worksheet-day2.md

   - At least two tables, caption text above them, which explains their content.
   - A couple of sentences beneath each figure and table, which communicate the results.
   - A final paragraph summarizing results.
+  - A link to your commented analysis script (included in your submission folder)
 6. Into the same folder, upload the following:
  - Your commented Matlab analysis script
  - The figures you have generated, in png format (***hint:*** use these uploaded figures in your Markdown writeup by linking to them [browse to them in github, right-click > 'Copy link address'])